Volvo Bus

 Business & Performance Benefits

-- Stable torque delivery under passenger load - Removes emissions derates for smooth, consistent power and better performance with full passenger loads.
+- Torque delivery under passenger load – removes emissions derates for smooth power at all loads.

-- Greater fleet availability - allows for maximized uptime without unexpected derates or breakdowns, which positively impacts daily route coverage and ROI (Return on Investments).
+- Greater fleet availability - It leads to maximized uptime at reduced risk of derates or breakdowns, which improves coverage of scheduled routes and ROI (Return on Investments).

 For private coach companies and transit authorities, better optimization means more uptime and a better return on investment.